AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 It utilizes state-of-the-art secure encryption algorithms to protect user data and their financial transactions.
 Cash App is a PCI Data Security (PCI-DSS) Level 1 compliant, which is the highest level of compliance and payment standards merchants can comply with to securely store, transmit, and process credit card information. **(CASH APP & ALL ABOUT COOKIES)** If users were to use public or private Wi-Fi or data (3G, 4G, etc.), then their data and sensitive information would be protected from unauthorized entities, as that information would be encrypted and sent securely to Cash App’s servers.
 As added protection, Cash App offers two-factor authentication.

 Not only does Cash App use encryption.
 It also utilizes cloud computing technology, like Google Cloud, and artificial intelligence (AI) research firm Dessa to strengthen "Cash App's existing solutions and drive innovation mechanisms to improve customer experience and increase accessibility to bank services." **(GOOGLE CLOUD)**.
+Machine learning (ML) technology can help with the enhancement of products in areas of customer engagement, risk management, and more.
+By acquiring Dessa, they not only further their machine learning abilities, but improve their products and pass on benefits to customers around the world.
+They can support the Dessa team and other Square product teams by continuing to hire top ML and AI talent.
 They also "opted to use Google Cloud AI and machine learning (ML) solutions and NVIDIA's graphic processing units (GPUs) to handle the immense compute demands of its applied AI efforts."
 Essentially, they would be able to handle the large volume of transactions and user requests, ensuring a smooth and uninterrupted user experience.
 In turn, Block Inc.’s data scientist would be able to conduct data-heavy, processing-intensive initiatives.

-The third technology is near-field communication (NFC).
-NFC enables users to make contactless payments by simply tapping their smartphones or their Cash Cards against payment terminals/readers.
-It offers a convenient method for in-person transactions. **(CASHAPP)**
+Another technology that Cash App uses is near-field communication (NFC).
+NFC enables users to make contactless payments by simply tapping their smartphones or their Cash Cards against payment terminals/readers, offering a convenient method for in-person transactions. **(CASHAPP)**

 <p align="center">